Mazdallier/piggalot-mod/README.md

 C. Tweet video to @mixerrules when it's uploaded

 Modpack usage:
-A. you have permission to use this mod but you must at have a link to the official mod page in the mod list
+A. you have permission to use this mod but you must at have a link to the official mod page in the mod list.
-B. put a disclaimer that says "any crashes that evolve the Piggalot mod in this modpack are not to be sent to the creators of the mod"
+B. put a disclaimer that says "any crashes that evolve the Piggalot mod in this modpack are not to be sent to the creators of the mod".
-C. you must give credit to us in the modpack info
+C. you must give credit to us in the modpack info.

 ===========
 How to install: